robesmi/MSISDNApp/README.md

 Has a administrator page for viewing and managing the database.

+The app functionality does not account for mobile number portability, and uses a small initialized test set of values in the database as a proof of concept.

 # ⚙️Usage

 Populate the .env files in ```config/``` with your parameters.